emberjs/website/assets/docs/handlebars.md

 I would set the `templateName` property to `"say-hello"`.

 <pre class="brush: xml;">
-var view = Am.TemplateView.create({
+var view = Ember.TemplateView.create({
   templateName: 'say-hello',
   name: "Bob"
 });
 </pre>

 NOTE: For the remainder of the guide, the `templateName` property will be omitted from most examples.
-You can assume that if we show a code sample that includes an Am.View and a Handlebars template, the view has been configured to display that template via the `templateName` property.
+You can assume that if we show a code sample that includes an Ember.View and a Handlebars template, the view has been configured to display that template via the `templateName` property.

 ### Handlebars Basics